Rachel Hollis Has Sold More Than a Million Self-Help Books

 Hollis finished high school early and hightailed to Los Angeles where she got an internship at Miramax.
 From there she started an events company (Chic Events), which became an online lifestyle blog (MyChicLife), which then began to veer into self-help (The Chic Site) and was recently rebranded The Hollis Company, specializing in “arming people with the tools to make positive and lasting change.”

 Each business iteration marked a phase in Hollis’ metamorphosis from marketer to liberator of women.
-“For the longest time it was sort of like here’s my life and my kids and here I am with this [laundry] detergent,” she says, of the sponsored content she used to produce.
+“For the longest time, it was sort of like, Here’s my life and my kids, and here I am with this [laundry] detergent,” she says, of the sponsored content she used to produce.
 “But that started to feel very soul-sucking.”
 Having suffered from anxiety, she began to post about her vulnerabilities.
 She saw the response those posts got and began to orient her content around that.
-Whether Hollis has described the plight of most American women with any degree of accuracy is open for debate, but clearly millions of them—and even some men—feel seen.
+Whether Hollis has described the plight of most American women with any degree of accuracy is open to debate, but clearly millions of them—and even some men—feel seen.

 Backstage at the doTerra event, the lone man in the line of people seeking to have a meet and greet with Hollis, Troy Miller, 50, from Toronto, said he had never heard of her before the weekend, but he and his fellow travelers had listened to her audiobook on the car ride down.
 “I don’t relate to all of it,” he says.
 “But don’t we all compare ourselves to others and have a negative voice in our head?”

 Hollis has adeptly ridden several waves in her rise to the top: the emergence of a new type of Christian, a more widespread desire for women’s empowerment, the gig economy and the dawn of the Instagram age.
 She writes freely about her faith, and anthropologists would put her in the tribe of so-called hipstians, hipster Christians who follow Jesus with the ardor of Ned Flanders but different sartorial choices.
-They tend to live in cities, have no problem with same-sex marriage or feminism, believe climate change is real and vote Democratic.
+They tend to live in cities, have no problem with same-sex marriage or feminism, believe climate change is real and might even vote Democratic.
 (She voted for Hillary Clinton and President Obama.)
 They worship in churches with names like Foundry and Mosaic.
 And they’re hungry for cultural role models like Hollis, both for lifestyle tips and personal direction.

 That said, not every Christian loves her.
-The Gospel Coalition, a Christian leadership training group, recently called her advice “exhausting and damning” because it put self rather than God as the ultimate source of salvation.
+The Gospel Coalition, a Christian leadership training group, recently called her advice “exhausting and damning” because it puts self rather than God as the ultimate source of salvation.

 Hollis has needed little institutional help — from church, media, or venture capitalist — in building her brand.
 She acquired hundreds of thousands of followers using social media even before the self-help books.
 But beyond that, almost her entire post-high school education has come via the web, conferences, YouTube videos and podcasts.
 (She is a Tony Robbins fanatic.)
 In the way of the internet, she aggregates liberally from other sources — Julius Caesar, Margaret Mead, Theodore Roosevelt — without worrying too much about attribution.
 She built her companies “through hard work and hustle and the wealth of knowledge that can be found from a Google search bar,” she writes.